afolabiopeyemic/afolabiopeyemic/README.md

 # Opeyemi Afolabi

-PhD researcher working at the intersection of **machine learning, randomness, and secure systems**.
+PhD researcher working at the intersection of **machine learning, randomness, secure systems, and hardware-oriented implementations**.

-My research focuses on how the *source and structure of randomness* influences optimization dynamics, stability, and reproducibility in learning systems — particularly in chaotic, hardware-inspired, and cryptographic settings.
+My research focuses on how the *source and structure of randomness* influences optimization dynamics, stability, and reproducibility in learning systems, particularly in chaotic, hardware-inspired, and cryptographic settings.

 ---